Recimarry Blog

 Scale servings Scale by multiplier.
 Scale by person count.
 Premium access.

-Nutrition info ~Shown if recipe includes it; users can add manually.
+Nutrition info ~Shown if present in the recipe. ~Shown if recipe includes it; users can add manually.
 Premium access. ~Available for built-in database only; not for imported recipes.
 Coming soon.

-Cook time estimation ~Shows time only if present in the recipe. ~Total time only; not available for all recipes. ~Estimates total time only, not per step. ~Shows cook time if present in the recipe.
+Cook time estimation ~Shows time if present in the recipe. ~Total time only; not available for all recipes. ~Estimates total time only, not per step. ~Shows time if present in the recipe.
 Estimates time per step. ~Shows time if present in the recipe.

 Assisted cooking Siri.
 Alexa.
+Cooking mode.
 Siri.

 Recipe Management

 Edit after import Reorder ingredients & steps; attach photos per step.
-Nutrition info doesn't re-estimate after edits. ~Only tags and remarks can be edited.
+Nutrition info doesn't re-estimate after edits.

 Print recipe PDF, printer, or recipe book.
 Premium access.

 Export recipe Premium access.
+PDF.

 Rate recipes